 After the departure of original Ant-Man visionary and director Edgar Wright, many fans feared the worst about Marvel's first new solo hero since Avengers.
 However, while the final film was likely a little more typical of the Marvel model than an Edgar Wright film would have been, Peyton Reed's easy-to-digest story, and remarkable performances from Paul Rudd, Evangeline Lilly, and Michael Douglas wound up winning over audiences and garnering comparisons to Iron Man.

-Scott Lang quickly became a fixture of the MCU, with a sequel - Ant-Man & The Wasp - being greenlit in short order after the film's release, and Lang himself playing a *ahem* big role in Captain America: Civil War.
+Scott Lang quickly became a fixture of the MCU quickly thereafter, with a sequel - Ant-Man & The Wasp - being greenlit in short order after the film's release, and Lang himself playing a *ahem* big role in Captain America: Civil War and into Avengers: Endgame.

 It would have been nearly impossible for Guardians of the Galaxy Vol. 2 to top its predecessor – for one thing, it lacks the surprise factor of realizing a talking raccoon and his tree friend are your new favorite characters.
 But it at least lived up to the hype, and delivered on some incredible character based storytelling.

 Though Guardians Vol. 2 is a bit smaller in scope than the first film, the lack of cosmic stakes (yes, we know Ego is threatening the whole Universe – but Ronan he ain’t) leaves room for even more of the familial humor and heart that made the franchise a surprise blockbuster.

 DOCTOR STRANGE11 of 25

 One of the latest new Marvel superhero franchises, Doctor Strange is also one of Marvel's most adventurous, opening the doors of perception and ushering in an age of technicolor magic to the up-til-now mostly scientific continuity.